 Many people are actually allergic to dairy, as most people are born with a dairy intolerance and people suffer with dairy allergies for years without realizing it is cows milk that is making them sick.

-Dairy notoriously easy to get wrong.
-If stored at wrong temperatures, it can go from safe to deadly in just a matter of minutes.
+Dairy is notoriously easy to get wrong.
+If stored at the wrong temperatures, it can go from safe to deadly in just a matter of minutes.

 Just last year Blue Bell Creamery were found guilty of inadvertently killing three people and poisoning 10 people with listeria.
 They were only fined a mere $175,000 for this crime.